gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-resellers.md

 + After account creation you will need to verify your email before taking any action.
 This is done by selecting the link sent to your email.

 <div class='callout callout--basic'>
-   	<p>Note: If you make GitKraken purchases for multiple customers and already have a GitKraken account, choose to Sign into an existing account and continue onto Step 2.</p>
+   	<p>If you make GitKraken purchases for multiple customers and already have a GitKraken account, choose to sign into an existing account and continue onto Step 2.</p>
 </div>

 <img src="/wp-content/uploads/gitkraken-reseller-guide-create-an-account-or-sign-in.png" class="img-responsive center img-bordered">